evoldoers/machineboss/README.md

 Note that the `--aa-regex` option (and the other regex options) construct recognizers rather than generators, by convention.
+(A recognizer is an input machine; a generator is an output machine.)
 You can convert a recognizer to a generator (and vice versa) by swapping the input and output labels, using `--tranpose`.

 ### Search the N-glycosylation regex against the MinION read